mdibl/biocore_documentation/intro_to_WSL.md

 * To check which version of PowerShell you have installed, run the following command:
     * `Get-Host | Select-Object Version`
-* If you meet all of the criteria above, open a PowerShell window and SSH away!
+* If you meet all of the criteria above, open a PowerShell window and remote away!

 * Additionally, if you'd like a nice quality of life addition, you can install Windows Terminal from the Microsoft Store
   * Windows Terminal is a fast, customizable, and modern terminal application, specifically built for Windows 10